 - Physicals will last approximately 45 minutes. - Athletes should wear shorts and T-shirts the day of the exam.
 Any questions, please call John Panos, assistant athletic director/athletic trainer, at (412) 967-4407. - Under PIAA By-Laws, all athletes must have a physical examination by a licensed physician before beginning practice.
-Physicals must be acquired no more than six (6) weeks prior to the first practice of each season except for the fall sports season when physicals can be done on or after June 1. - Student athletes must acquire ONE physical per year in order to be eligible for interscholastic sports competition.
-However, if a student is injured, he/ she will be required to obtain a follow-up physical prior to the next sport's season in which he/she will participate.
+Physicals must be done on or after June 1. - Student-athletes must acquire ONE physical per year in order to be eligible for interscholastic sports competition.
+However, any student-athlete who is injured, will be required to obtain a follow-up physical prior to the next sport's season in which he/she will participate.